Overview

 What carried forward

-StackBadger was born here as the internal pentest harness.
-The PII-scrubbing patterns, the auth/data-isolation fix, and the decision-hygiene habit — a versioned strategy doc with an open-decisions table, plus dated site-vs-strategy audits — moved into everything after.
+StackBadger was born here, as the internal pentest harness.
+So did three habits that moved into everything after: the PII-scrubbing patterns, the Clerk-to-RLS auth fix, and a decision-hygiene routine — a versioned strategy doc with an open-decisions table, plus dated audits that diffed the live site against it.

 Posts from this project